Gabb-c/pokenode-ts/.github/CODE_OF_CONDUCT.md

 ## Enforcement Responsibilities

-Community leaders are responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.
+Community leaders are accountable for explaining and upholding our norms of acceptable behavior, and they will take appropriate and equitable corrective action in response to any behavior that they consider improper, threatening, disrespectful, or damaging.

-Community leaders have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned with this Code of Conduct and will communicate reasons for moderation decisions when appropriate.
+Community leaders have the authority and obligation to remove, alter, or reject comments, commits, code, wiki edits, problems, and other contributions that do not comply with this Code of Conduct, and they will express the reasons for moderation choices when appropriate.

 ## Scope

-This Code of Conduct applies within all community spaces and also applies when an individual is officially representing the community in public spaces.
-Examples of representing our community include using an official email address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
+This Code of Conduct applies to all community areas, as well as to those who are formally representing the community in public venues.
+Using an official email address, publishing on an official social media account, or serving as a designated representative at an online or offline event are all examples of how we represent our community.

 ## Reporting